Return to flip book view

 Carol was the founding executive director of Miriam's House - a residence for Washington, DC's homeless women living with AIDS - where she lived and worked for seventeen years.

-Now the author of an award-winning* book (Nowhere Else I Want to Be: A Memoir) about her life and work at Miriam's House, she is also founder of FORUM FOR GROWTH IN SERVICE.
-Visit her author website HERE.
+Carol is the author of an award-winning* book (Nowhere Else I Want to Be: A Memoir) about her life and work at Miriam's House.

 * GRAND PRIZE (Nonfiction) - Authors Talk About It Book Contest; FINALIST (Memoir) - Indie Excellence Book Awards; FINALIST (Autobio/Memoir) - Next Generation Indie Book Awards; FINALIST (Memoir) - Sarton Women's Book Contest (winners announced April 2018)